josephaverion/josephaverion.github.io/essays/javascript-a-deceptively-simple-language.md

 I also thought that scoping rules for all languages were the same.
 For some reason, I came to that conclusion after learning C++ when I noticed the language used the same scoping rules as Java.
 That was debunked when I learned JavaScript.
 Variables are declared with var, let, or const, which each has its own function-level scope and closures.

-Overall I feel that JavaScript has creative aspects and causes confusion.
-JavaScript lets you be creative with its flexibility of dynamic return types and variable declaration, and changing scoping rules with var and let, but it can be hard to read, leading to runtime errors.
-Asynchronous programming using the concept of using functions as parameters can be confusing to read too, especially if you are used to the rule of not allowing functions to be parameters.
-However, just like how I learned Java and C++, JavaScript will come as second nature with practice.
+Overall I feel that JavaScript lets you be creative with its flexibility of dynamic return types and variable declaration, and changing scoping rules with var and let.
+However, JavaScript's flexibility can make the code hard to understand, so errors may arise at runtime in areas where I thought the automatic typing would be fine.
+Asynchronous programming using the concept of using functions as parameters is somewhat confusing for me to read too, especially since I'm still used to the rule of not allowing functions to be parameters.
+This is only the beginning though, so with practice and time, JavaScript will be like second nature.

 ## Athletic Software Engineering